mfilipiak/cilium/Notes.md

    * identity becomes info (from ipcache lookup) at bpf_overlay.c:383

 * The endpoint map are per node, so we can't lookup endpoints on remote nodes
+* When you do a redirect from a ebpf call, you go to the egress and not the ingress program
+   * so when we go from vxlan -> net (egress) -> host (egress)

 ???
 ?